SoundScapeRenderer/ssr/doc/manual/operation.rst

 ~~~~~~~~~~~~~~~~~~~~

 The following is an overview of instructions on how and what to set up in
-building the SSR for Mac OS X. Currently, building is supported on Mac OS X
+building the SSR for Mac OS X.
-Snow Leopard (10.6.x) and it's tested with 10.6.6 and 10.6.7.

 What to install first?
 ::::::::::::::::::::::

-XCode
-*****

-Tested with version 3.2.6.

-Can be downloaded from http://developer.apple.com/, but you have to register
-as a developer first.
-It might be easier to install an older XCode from Mac OS
-X install DVD (there is something called "Optional Installs") and run an
-update afterwards.

 MacPorts
 ********